Stuck choosing between polymer clay and air-dry clay? I was too when I first started.

 What Is Polymer Clay?

+Polymer clay isn’t actually clay at all.
 It’s a plastic modeling compound made from PVC particles.
-When you bake it in your home oven, the particles fuse together.
-This creates a permanent, durable material.
+When you bake it in your home oven at 275°F (135°C), the particles fuse together creating a permanent, durable material.

 Key fact: Once baked, polymer clay won’t soften again.
 Ever.
+This permanence makes it perfect for lasting projects but means you can’t fix mistakes after baking.

 What Is Air Dry Clay?

+Air-dry clay is the low-maintenance option.
 This clay contains water and natural or synthetic materials.
-As the water evaporates, the clay hardens.
-No oven required.
+As the water evaporates, the clay hardens without any oven required.

 Polymer Clay vs Air Dry Clay: Quick Comparison Chart